 Buy Shimano 105 R7000 if you want the latest version of the most affordable 11-speed groupset

-There's still plenty of the previous version of 105 in the shops and it's excellent value for money, especially if you don't need the relatively small performance tweaks of the R7000 parts.
+Complete groupsets seem to have run out, but there are still plenty of components from the previous version of 105 in the shops and they're excellent value for money, especially if you don't need the relatively small performance tweaks of the R7000 parts.
 It’s a very good looking groupset, but more than that, it’s an excellent performance groupset for the money.
 It’s a bit heavier than Dura-Ace and Ultegra, but the performance runs both very close, with good shifting and braking.

 Buy Shimano 105 if you want the most affordable 11-speed groupset

-Shimano’s fourth-tier groupset was updated for 2016.
+Shimano’s fourth-tier groupset was last had a major update for 2016, and Shimano announced some tweaks and extra options in 2019.
 The changes bring it the appearance of Shimano 105 above it, with the same four-arm crankset and new shifters, with the gear and brake cables hidden underneath the bar tape.
 As well as the drop-bar kit, Tiagra will be available with flat bar levers and shifters, so expect to see it on commuter and city bikes as well.

 Tiagra retains the 10-speed configuration, though, and that could be a deciding factor if choosing between Tiagra and 105.
 There’s no 53/39t chainset option for Tiagra either.
 Shimano reckon that most people buying a Tiagra-equipped bike probably won’t be racing it and won’t need the really high gears.
 The 52/36t, 50/34t and 50/39/30t triple chainset options still provide plenty of range, and 52/36t is just fine for most racers.